anonymity20210201/stackrec/README.md

-generator_deep.py: the model file of NextItNet ops.py: the module file of NextItNet and GRec with stacking methods doubling blocks ops_copytop.py: the module file of NextItNet with stacking methods allowed to stack top blocks fineall.py: the training file of NextItNet customized for coldrec target dataset
+generator_deep.py: the model file of NextItNet ops.py: the module file of NextItNet and GRec with stacking methods doubling blocks ops_copytop.py: the module file of NextItNet with stacking methods allowed to stack top blocks ops_original.py: the module file of NextItNet with stacking methods without alpha fineall.py: the training file of NextItNet customized for coldrec target dataset

 train_grec_sc1.sh: the shell script to train StackRec with GRec in CL scenario